dbos-inc/dbos-docs/docs/typescript/tutorials/using-knex.md

 ### Getting Started

-The default DBOS template application, used in the [quickstart](../getting-started/quickstart.md) and [programming guide](../getting-started/quickstart-programming.md) uses Knex.
+The default DBOS template application, used in the [quickstart](../../getting-started/quickstart.md) uses Knex.
 To download it, run:

 ```bash